Feta

-Since 2002, feta has been a protected designation of origin in the European Union (EU).
-EU legislation and similar legislation in 25 other countries limits the name feta to cheeses produced in the traditional way in mainland Greece and Lesbos Prefecture, which are made from sheep milk, or from a mixture of sheep milk and up to 30% of goat milk from the same area.
+Since 2002, feta has been a protected designation of origin (PDO) in the European Union.
+EU legislation and similar legislation in 25 other countries limits the name feta to cheeses produced in the traditional way in mainland Greece and Lesbos Prefecture, which are made from sheep milk, or from a mixture of sheep milk and up to 30% goat milk from the same area.

-Similar white brined cheeses are made traditionally in the Balkans, Cyprus, around the Black Sea, in West Asia, and more recently elsewhere.
+Similar white brined cheeses are made traditionally in the Balkans, Cyprus, around the Black Sea, and in West Asia.
 Outside the EU, the name feta is often used generically for these cheeses.